 The more we venture through California, the more interested I am in learning about California farming.
-In a state that produces as much as California does, this industry has a huge impact on our residents and the environment.
+In a state that grows as much produce as California does, the industry has a huge impact on our residents and the environment.

-Even if you don’t end up on a full tour, stop and taste the fresh produce and other fun finds from stands just north of Monterey.
+Even if you don’t end up here on a tour, stop and taste the fresh produce and other fun finds from stands just north of Monterey.

 19. Check Out Local Festivals and Events

-Like many California beach towns, the Monterey peninsula has festivals and events that you might want to plan a trip around.
+Like many California beach towns, the Monterey peninsula has festivals and events that are worthy of planning a trip around.

 The Great Sandcastle Contest on Carmel Beach

 Who doesn’t love a county fair?
-The Monterey County Fair is a reminder of the small town natures of many of the peninsula towns.
+The Monterey County Fair is a reminder of the small-town nature of many of the peninsula towns.
 With family-friendly entertainment, carnival rides and games, and a nod to the region’s aquaculture and agriculture, a stop at the fair is a great addition to a visit in late summer or early fall.

 20. Take a Day Trip to Explore the Surrounding Area